tomjspain/mecPortal-experiment1/_models/pdac_gem.md

   <!-- Table -->
 		<h3>Model Covariates</h3>

-    <p> The covariates selected for inclusion in the model were T stage, Tumour
+    <p> The covariates selected for inclusion in the model were Resection Margin, Tumour
     Grade, Lymph Nodes and (log) CA19.9.
     </p>